 - Overhead lights

-PRO TIP: If undamaged, your water heater can be a great source of drinking water during an emergency.
+If undamaged, your water heater can be a great source of drinking water during an emergency.

 Put breakable objects like glassware, dishes, and decorations into cabinets with strong latches.
 Heavy objects should be put on lower shelves.
 The shorter the fall, the less chance of injury.